 Obviously you don’t wear all your shirts 5.25 hours per week but I bet you wear your favourite ones at least 11 days per year.
 Some items in your closet that you only wear a handful of times per year?
 Ditch ’em.

-If you won’t use something for at least 45mins per day / 5.25 hours per week / 275 hours per year / 11 days per year, it’s probably cheaper to borrow or rent it.
+If you won’t use something for at least 45 minutes per day, it’s probably cheaper to borrow or rent it.